citycoding/city-coding.github.io/projects/toaster_eats.md

   <img width="500px" src="../img/toaster_eats.png" class="img-thumbnail" >
 </div>

-This project was a collaboration between me and my classmate Eden Tran.
-We worked together on the ITM353 final projects to create a test harness to test the functionality of my previously created mouse store.
-This project was a collaborative effort to test the limits of the functionality and see what gets by that should be invalid.
-Automatic tests are important to save on time when expanded to a large or medium scale project.
-This is because time is limited when working on a project.
+This project was a collaboration between me and my classmates in ICS 314 to create a website called Toaster Eats.
+The goal of this project was to create a functional and practical web application for UH students to share recipes.
+Users are able to add recipies, search for recipies, find ingredients, and find stores for the ingredients.
+The project spanned a little over a month and took a collaborative effort from Toaster Eats group members to produce a fully functional website.

 The establishment of automatic testing eliminates the need for individual test cases on each page.
 Instead a standardized test can be created to test functionality.
 This saves precious time that can be spent on further capability expansion and project development.
 I learned how this can optimize the allocation of resources when working on time sensitive projects.